pietrop88/test_c_unity_cmake/README.md

 A very simple project to test [cmake](https://cmake.org/) and the [Unity test framework](http://www.throwtheswitch.org/unity/) with the C language.
-~~This is also a test for the [Github Actions](https://github.com/features/actions).~~ This is also a test for Travis CI and SonarCloud integration.
+~~This is also a test for the [Github Actions](https://github.com/features/actions).~~ This is also a test for Travis CI, SonarCloud integration and VSCode integration.

 <p align="center">
 <a href="https://sonarcloud.io/dashboard?id=test_c_unity_cmake">